ghanem-mhd/N-Balls-Visualization/README.md

 * --children: A file contains the child-parent relationships between the balls.
 * --output: The output file which contains the circles.
 The path will be used to generate two files one contains the circles before applying the algorithm and one after applying the algorithm.

+### Printed output explanation:
-After applying the executing this step, the result of three check operations will be shown.
+After executing this step, the result of three check operations will be shown.
 Each operation checks whether the tree structure is maintained by checking two conditions, namely disjoint and contains conditions.
 The first operation is performed on the input balls.
 The second one is performed on the circles before running the fixing of the algorithm.
 The third one is performed on the circles after running the algorithm.

 ## Visualization
 During this step, the circles from the second step will be visualized.
 In the visualization, every circle corresponds to a word.
 The word is shown at a random point on the circle perimeter with the same color as the circle.